civican/legisinfo/44-1/bills/S-1001/bill_text.md

 ### Section 1

-This Act may be cited as *The Roman Catholic Episcopal Corporation for the Diocese of Ottawa-Cornwall Act*.
+This Act may be cited as *The Roman Catholic Episcopal Corporation of Ottawa-Cornwall Act*.

 ## Interpretation